Back-end Engineering Articles

 Maria

-We did here to refactor Step#2 with the attr_accessor, which generates the automatic Getter & Setter method for the given items.
-So now we read and edit the 3 instance variables outside the class.
+What we did here was to refactor Step#2 with the attr_accessor who generates the automatic Getter & Setter method for the given items.
+So now we read and edit the 3 instance variables from outside the class.

-Next blog post, we'll be doing some exercises to be more precise with Ruby objects and classes and also with instance variables (getters and setters)
+Next blog post we’ll be doing some exercises to be more clear with Ruby objects and classes, and also with instance variables (getters and setters)

-I hope you learned a lot from this post
+I hope you learned a lot with this post

 Thanks for reading